Aging of the United States: Education

 In the 1970s, American colleges and universities saw a dramatic increase in enrollments due to the post-war baby boom and the growth of women in higher education and the work force.
 By the 1980s and 1990s, although the baby boom had long ended, institutions continued to enjoy good fortune due to growing demand.
 But this all changed in the aftermath of the Great Recession, which saw significant cuts in funding for education and falling birth rates.
 Nevertheless, the number of high-school graduates continued to grow during the 2010s.
-But by the early 2020s, enrollment in K-12 public schools has fallen, partly due to the switch to private schools and home schooling, but also due to a smaller number of school-aged children (5-17).
+But by the early 2020s, enrollment in K-12 public schools has fallen significantly compared the prior decade, not just due to the switch to private schools and home schooling, but also because of a smaller number of school-aged children (5-17).
+Suburbs, which had previously been built to accommodate young and growing families and were centered around their public school districts, saw the fastest decline in elementary-school enrollments.

 Since the late 2010s, the U.S. federal government under Presidents Donald Trump and Joe Biden have been emphasizing alternatives to higher education—vocational or technical training and apprenticeships—as part of its plan to rejuvenate the American industrial base and to modernize American public infrastructure.
 According to the Department of Education, people with technical or vocational trainings are slightly more likely to be employed than those with a bachelor's degree and significantly more likely to be employed in their fields of specialty.
 The United States currently suffers from a shortage of skilled blue-collar workers.
 Moreover, due to declining birth rates, the number of American high-school graduates is expected to drop after 2025, putting more pressure on institutions of higher learning at a time when many have already been permanently shut down.
 Domestic undergraduate enrollment has been on the decline for years, with only 62% of high-school graduates in 2022 heading for college compared to 70% in 2015.
 This trend is projected to accelerate in the 2030s.
 According to a 2020 report from the Western Interstate Commission for Higher Education (WICHE), the biggest declines will be seen in the Northeast, the Upper Midwest, and West Virginia, Mississippi, New Mexico, and California.